 We’ve looked at decision statements in flowcharts and pseudo-code before.
 Now we want to look at how to build them in Python.

-Decisions are very important because they allow you to skip over a section of code that isn’t relevant to you.
+Decisions are very important because they allow you to skip a section of code that isn’t relevant to you as you are running a program.

 In its most basic format, an if statement in Python follows the following format: